 Each of these antenna's have their own characteristics regarding frequency and application and thus location on the aircraft.
 Even the connection between the antenna and avionics has its own set of specifications.

 The connection usually consists of a number of connectors and a round coaxial cable.
 It is wise to invest in a good quality cable so that cable losses are kept to a minimum and communications are clear.
 Which contributes to safety.

 In these series of articles we will discuss cables and talk about the different antenna's found on typical general aviation aircraft and see where, how and why they are used.

 We will start with antenna cables as these are used to connect the radio to the antenna and are very important for good and clear communications over long distances.

 A special cable is used to connect the aircraft radio to the antenna.
 This circular coaxial (coax) cable has special characteristics for the frequencies used and must match the radio and antenna (electrically and mechanically).
 It must not attenuate the signals too much and radiate in the aircraft or pickup signals like ignition pulses from the engine(s) or strobes.

 The cable normally used for this is coax RG-58A, although it is not top of the line for our purposes.
 This cable is a thin one (easy handling and cheap) but the signal characteristics at 100 MHz and higher are not the best in the world.
-If you do need to use such a cable please select the RG-58C/U mill spec or even better the Aircell 5.
-The cable impedance is also 50 ohm but it has much less loss compared to the RG-58A.
-If you decide to go for RG-58 type use it only for very short runs.
+If you do need to use such a cable please select the RG-58C/U mill spec or even better choose the Aircell 5 or the golden RG-400.
+The cable impedance is also 50 ohm but it has much less loss compared to the standard RG-58A.
+If you decide to go for RG-58 type use it only for very, very short runs.
 No more than a couple of feet.
 RG-58A is only practible usable below 30 MHz or so and for low power transmissions only.